 Still, an individual’s habit of relying on alcohol, i.e. problematic drinking, can carry as much risk to personal and professional well-being as addiction.
 Very often, lawyers really are trying to fix complex social problems — and it’s never easy.
 Our social systems not only tolerate but enable racism and oppression — and those of us who become addicted in the process are the canaries in the coal mine, as described by NYT #1 bestselling author Glennon Doyle.

 Getting comfortable with discomfort can be too ambitious to handle alone.
-Alongside this advice, which depends on any individual’s ability at any given time to trust that temporary feelings of discomfort will lapse, Ruby emphasizes how much social support helps.
+Alongside this advice, which depends on any individual’s ability at any given time to trust that temporary feelings of discomfort will lapse, Warrington emphasizes how much social support helps.
 Removing any coping mechanism is challenging, and alcohol is among the most challenging.
 Lawyers and law students in Massachusetts can talk to one of our clinicians confidentially and for free (here’s how to schedule) — or attend one of our recovery meetings in locations across the state.

-Ruby isn’t the first person to suggest that non-clinically-addicted problem drinkers can benefit from changing their habits.
+Warrington isn’t the first person to suggest that non-clinically-addicted problem drinkers can benefit from changing their habits.
 And yet, her Sober Curious approach comes at the right time — The Atlantic recently published a piece headlined “Millennials Are Sick of Drinking”.
 Hear, hear.
 Good Morning America just aired “What to know about the rising Sober Curious movement“.
 If you want to read Sober Curious, we have a copy in our lending library you can borrow.